 Naming ceremonies are as individual as your child and provide a formal, non-religious way to:

 - celebrate the birth and welcome your child into the family and wider community

-- account the names that you have chosen and, if appropriate, explain the reasons behind the choice
+- announce the names that you have chosen and, if appropriate, explain the reasons behind the choice

 - make promises of commitment to nurture and support your child into adult life

-- chose other adults prepared to promise a special supportive relationship with your child
+- choose other adults prepared to promise a special supportive relationship to your child

 Naming ceremonies are not just for babies.
 Children of any age can have a ceremony and you can include your other children at no extra cost.
 A naming ceremony can also be used to celebrate adoptive and / or step children into your family and to announce the new relationship.